 Let’s see how it measures up.

 - Unique?
-Somewhat — combined they have the high flow rate of any waterfalls in the world (though Wikipedia tells me there were three others that were higher, before being submerged when dams downstream were constructed), but they aren’t particularly high (the top 35 list at Wikipedia ends with a waterfall more than 13 times higher).
+Somewhat — combined they have the highest flow rate of any waterfalls in the world (though Wikipedia tells me there were three others that were higher, before being submerged when dams downstream were constructed), but they aren’t particularly high (the top 35 list at Wikipedia ends with a waterfall more than 13 times higher).

 - Frequency and Accessibility?
 Remarkably high, tens of millions per year (20 million estimated for 2007, over 28 million expected in 2009).
 Hardly inaccessible, very high frequency.